semgrep/bento/README.md

 bento init
 ```

-and add some of the artifacts bento produces to your .gitignore file:
+and add some of the artifacts Bento produces to your .gitignore file:

 ```bash
 printf "# Bento tools:\n.bento/" >> .gitignore